AwaliTechnology/awali_db_mapping/README.md

 behave
 ```

-This will run the scenarios defined in `features/sql_schema_exporter.feature` against your test database.
-Test output files are temporarily created in `features/test_output/` and cleaned up afterwards.
+This will run all scenarios defined in the `features` directory (including schema export and data lineage tests) against your test database.
+Test output files are temporarily created in `features/test_output_data/YourTestDatabaseName/` and cleaned up afterwards.